Open Source IoT platform alternatives for Google IoT, avoiding pitfalls

 Thingsboard has gained significant traction and is backed by investors.
 It managed to develop an extensive library of visualization widgets, and has recently introduced a horizontally scaling solution.
 Like Thinger it’s pushing towards moving advanced features from opensource into a paying commercial model.
 This IoT platform is mostly popular with smaller companies.

-Comparing OpenRemote versus OpenBalena versus Fiware versus Thinger versus ThingsBoard, there is only one 100% open source solution to build your own complete coherent IoT platform.
+Comparing OpenRemote versus OpenBalena versus Fiware versus Thinger versus ThingsBoard, there is only one 100% open source solution to build your own complete coherent IoT platform as an alternative to Google IoT.
 Others are either complex or only for a (small) part open source.
 However they could be easier to get you quickly started.
 So now it depends on what criteria have the upper hand for you.

 If you are a small enterprise with the ambition to grow, you need transparency on future costs or freedom to take full control.
 You prefer a really free system which you can set up yourself.
 You are happy to pay a one time fee for professional support to get started, but don’t want to tie into fixed monthly costs.
 OpenRemote might be the best option.
 But of course we are opinionated…